getherbert/docs/index.md

 <?php namespace SocialIconsPro;
 ```

-And lastly lets open the config file `herbert.config.php` and change update four `MyPlugins` to your namespace.
+And lastly let's open the config file `herbert.config.php` and update four `MyPlugins` to your namespace.

 ``` php
 /**